HafizMBilal009/datumbrain.github.io/_posts/2020-02-09-intro-to-react.md

 }
 ```

-You can get this code on [Github](https://github.com/HafizMBilal009/my-app.git)
+[Here](https://github.com/HafizMBilal009/my-app.git) is the code repository you can use following this blog.